D (programming language): Memory management

 Memory is usually managed with garbage collection, but specific objects may be finalized immediately when they go out of scope.
 This is what the majority of programs and libraries written in D use.

-In case more control over memory layout and better performance is needed, explicit memory management is possible using the overloaded operators new and delete, by calling C's malloc and free directly, or implementing custom allocator schemes (i.e. on stack with fallback, RAII style allocation, reference counting, shared reference counting).
+In case more control over memory layout and better performance is needed, explicit memory management is possible using the overloaded operator new, by calling C's malloc and free directly, or implementing custom allocator schemes (i.e. on stack with fallback, RAII style allocation, reference counting, shared reference counting).
 Garbage collection can be controlled: programmers may add and exclude memory ranges from being observed by the collector, can disable and enable the collector and force either a generational or full collection cycle.
 The manual gives many examples of how to implement different highly optimized memory management schemes for when garbage collection is inadequate in a program.

 In functions, struct instances are by default allocated on the stack, while class instances by default allocated on the heap (with only reference to the class instance being on the stack).
 However this can be changed for classes, for example using standard library template std.typecons.scoped, or by using new for structs and assigning to a pointer instead of a value-based variable.

 In functions, static arrays (of known size) are allocated on the stack.
 For dynamic arrays, one can use the core.stdc.stdlib.alloca function (similar to alloca in C), to allocate memory on the stack.
 The returned pointer can be used (recast) into a (typed) dynamic array, by means of a slice (however resizing array, including appending must be avoided; and for obvious reasons they must not be returned from the function).

 A scope keyword can be used both to annotate parts of code, but also variables and classes/structs, to indicate they should be destroyed (destructor called) immediately on scope exit.
 Whatever the memory is deallocated also depends on implementation and class-vs-struct differences.

 std.experimental.allocator contains a modular and composable allocator templates, to create custom high performance allocators for special use cases.